{ } tools.dcln.me

 How it works

 1. 01 Pick a mode.
-The tab bar lists six operations: convert, resize, compress, favicon bundle, EXIF strip, SVG to raster.
+The tab bar lists seven operations: convert, resize, compress, favicon bundle, EXIF strip, SVG to raster, ASCII art.

 2. 02 Add your image(s).
 Drag and drop, or pick.
 Native browser APIs decode most formats; HEIC and TIFF use lazy-loaded WebAssembly.